T0nete/bootcamp_1/README.md

 2. npm install
 3. sudo docker-compose build (build the images)
 4. sudo docker-compose up -d  (start the container for each service in silence mode)
-5. You have mock data in the /mock/users.json that you can upload in the databse, or this will automatically be inserted by using /generateData.
+5. You have mock data in the /mock/users.json (you are able to load the data automatically using /generateData endpoint